Carl Lumbly: Early life

-Lumbly was born to Jamaican immigrant parents in Minneapolis, Minnesota.
+Lumbly was born to Jamaican immigrants in Minneapolis, Minnesota.
 He graduated from South High School there and Macalester College in nearby St. Paul.

 Lumbly's first career was as a journalist in Minnesota.
 While on assignment for a story about a workshop theatre, he was cast as an actor.
 He stayed with the improvisational company for two years and later moved to San Francisco where he discovered a newspaper ad seeking "two black actors for South African political plays."
 He went to the audition and landed one of the parts (along with then-unknown Danny Glover).
 Lumbly and Glover toured in productions of Athol Fugard's Sizwe Banzi Is Dead and The Island.